rgyani/aws-news/README.md

 AWS has  over 200+ services, and is continuously releasing/updating existing service, it sometimes becomes difficult to track the updates.
 Here I am keeping some notes on some services I use and track

+### CloudFront KeyValueStore: A low-latency datastore for CloudFront Functions
+21 Nov 2023:
+With CloudFront Functions in Amazon CloudFront, you can write lightweight functions in JavaScript for high-scale, latency-sensitive CDN customizations.
+Previously, you had to embed configuration data inside the function code, eg. data to determine if a URL should be redirected and which URL to redirect to.
+With CloudFront KeyValueStore, you can now update the data associated with a function and the function code independently from each other.
+This simplifies function code and makes it easy to update data without the need to deploy code changes.

 ### AWS Bedrock, a fully managed service to build generative AI applications with foundation models
 28 Sep, 2023:
 Read More here